Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211

 \section{{\it Fermi}-LAT OBSERVATIONS AND ANALYSIS}

 The $Fermi$-LAT data are reduced with the Python package \texttt{fermipy} \citep[ v1.2.0,][]{Wood:2017}, using the \texttt{P8R3\_SOURCE\_V3} instrument response functions \citep[IRFs][]{Atwood:2009,Bruel:2018}.
-We select photons of the \texttt{Pass 8 SOURCE} class, in a region of interest (ROI) of 10$^\circ$ $\times$ 10$^\circ$ square, centered at the target.
-Events are selected within the time span 2008 August 04 to 2023 August 22 (MJD $54682 - 60178$).
+We select photons of the \texttt{Pass 8 SOURCE} class, in a region of interest (ROI) of 10$^\circ$ $\times$ 10$^\circ$ square, centered at the target, within the time span 2008-08-04 to 2023-08-22 (MJD $54682 - 60178$).
 To minimize the contamination from $\gamma$ rays produced in the Earth’s upper atmosphere, a zenith angle cut of $\theta < 90^{\circ}$ is applied, along with standard data quality cuts ($ \rm DATA\_QUAL > 0) \&\& (LAT\_CONFIG == 1$).
 Due to the vicinity of the target to the galactic center, a lower energy cut of $\geq 0.2$~GeV is applied to mitigate the impact of the bright emission from the galactic components.
 The ROI model includes all \Fermi-LAT Fourth Source Catalog Data Release 3 sources \citep[4FGL-DR3,][]{4FGL_DR3:2022} located within 15$^{\circ}$ from the ROI center, as well as the Galactic and isotropic diffuse emission \footnote{\href{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}{LAT Background Models}} (\texttt{gll\_iem\_v07.fits} and \texttt{iso\_P8R3\_SOURCE\_V2\_v1.txt}).

-The best-fit ROI model is obtained by performing a binned maximum likelihood analysis in the $0.2-300$ GeV energy range, over the entire time range considered here.
-We use the ``gta.optimize'' method in \texttt{fermipy} multiple times, which enables to fit the data, while progressively freeing model parameters.
+A binned maximum likelihood analysis in the $0.2-300$ GeV energy range is performed, following \citep[][]{Penil_trends:2025}.
 In the analysis, the test-statistics (TS) is defined as $2\log(L/L_0)$, where \textit{$L$} is the likelihood of the model with a point source at a given position and \textit{$L_0$} is the likelihood without the source \citep{mattox1996}.